jakelazaroff/redux-localstorage-immutable/README.md

 ## Methods

+**Note:** I've documented the parameters here to explain what each method does, but in practice you can just pass them to the appropriate methods without worrying about it.

 ### deserialize (state, payload)

 Merges `payload` into `state` and returns the resulting Immutable.
 Used to take the JSON string from local storage and merge it into the store.